Algebraization of rigid analytic varieties and formal schemes via perfect complexes: Introduction

+These theorems are, of course, closely related.
+We prove both theorems by using \Cref{prop: algebrization} to reduce these statements to \Cref{thm: main}.

-\begin{corollary} Let $\F{X}$ be a smooth and proper formal scheme over $\SpfO$.
-Then $\F{X}$ is algebraizable if and only if $\Perf(X)$ is smooth and proper. \end{corollary} Even though the corollary follows directly from the theorem using \Cref{lem: smooth formal} and \cite[8.5.0.3]{SAG}, we will also provide an alternative proof in the paper.\\ The theorem above shows that in general, for a proper non-algebraizable formal scheme $\F{X}$, we cannot expect $\Cohb(\F{X})$ to be smooth.
-On the other hand, for a separated scheme $X$ over a perfect field, it has been shown in \cite{lunts2010categorical} that $\Cohb(X)$ is smooth.
-More generally, Efimov, in \cite{efimov}, demonstrates that under mild conditions on $X$, the category $\Cohb(X)$ is of finite type.
-Since being of finite type implies smoothness, the above corollary confirms that, in general, both statements cannot be generalized to formal schemes.\\
+\Cref{thm: algebraization via coherent categories} shows that, in general, for a proper non-algebraizable formal scheme $\F{X}$, we cannot expect $\Cohb(\F{X})$ to be smooth.
+On the other hand, for a separated scheme $X$ over a perfect field, Lunts demonstrated in \cite{lunts2010categorical} that $\Cohb(X)$ is smooth.
+More generally, Efimov showed in \cite{efimov} that under mild conditions on $X$, the category $\Cohb(X)$ is of finite type.
+Since being of finite type implies smoothness, the above theorem confirms that these classical algebraic statements cannot be broadly generalized to the setting of formal schemes.